Call for Entries Now Open!

 Rules & Terms

 There is no preference given to early submissions except the discounted entry fee.
-Consideration by the Selection Committee is equal for all submitted films and your chances of acceptance are not diminished by a late entry.
+There is equal consideration by the Selection Committee for all submitted films and your chances of acceptance are not diminished by a late entry.

 Filmmakers will be notified of selection results by Friday 29 December 2017.